jbesomi/texthero/website/docs/getting-started.md

 #### Preprocessing API

-The complete preprocessing API can be found at the following address: [/docs/api-preprocessing](/docs/api-preprocessing).
+The complete preprocessing API can be found at the following address: [api preprocessing](/docs/api-preprocessing).

 ### Representation

-Once cleaned the data, the next natural is to map each document into a vector, we refer to this as `representation`.
+Once cleaned the data, the next natural is to map each document into a vector.

 #### TFIDF representation